Hothfield heather in flower

 The coconut scented gorse bushes provide the perfect perch for many bird species, Yellowhammers, White Throat and Willow Warblers all sing boldly from these prickly bushes.
 Make sure you keep an eye on the floor too, the finger-sized holes of the minotaur beetle are scattered liberally across the bare ground, while the metallic Green Tiger Beetle will be buzzing vigorously around your feet.

 A series of waymarked paths allow you to explore most of this unique site, with boardwalks allowing access to some of the wettest parts of the reserve.
-These wet bogs are home to a wonderful collection of rare plants, many of whom are found only at Hothfield.
+These wet bogs are home to a wonderful collection of rare plants, many of which are found only at Hothfield.
 Carnivorous Round Leaved Sundew, cotton grass, bog asphodel and heath spotted orchids are amongst the most dramatic.

 The reserve is managed by Kent Wildlife Trust on behalf of Ashford Borough Council.